amnesica/BelugaProject/doc/INSTALL.md

     10. Search engine URL to search for aircraft pictures when planespotters.net does not find results (default is startpage): (**Optional**) Replace given URL with a new one.
 Important: `<PLACEHOLDER>` is required, because it will be replaced with registration or hex.

-    11. Add your API-Keys for additional maps and the 3D view (**Optional**).
-For the 3D view follow the instructions at "Preparations" above (without these API-Keys you cannot use the 3D view and cannot use all available maps in settings)
+    11. Add your API-Keys for additional maps, the 3D view and AIS-data (**Optional**).
+For the 3D view and AIS-data follow the instructions at "Preparations" above (without these API-Keys you cannot use the 3D view or AIS-data and cannot use all available maps in settings)

         ```
         GEOAPIFY_API_KEY=
         CESIUM_ION_DEFAULTACCESSTOKEN=
+        AISSTREAM_IO_API_KEY=
         ```

    </details>